Set List for Stage Show

 Opening Act

 • This first demonstration sets the tone for the show.
-The mentalist writes a prediction and tells an audience member to “call out loud” a 2-digit number.
+Jesse writes a prediction and tells an audience member to “call out loud” a 2-digit number.
 When the notepad is turned around, a number can be seen on it.
 The predicted number is close, but it is off by one.
 At that point, the audience is mildly amazed the number came so close, but still a bit disappointed that the number was not an exact hit.
-Suddenly, your audience’s brains explode when they realize the mentalist has only been pretending to be off by one.
+Suddenly, your audience’s brains explode when they realize Jesse has only been pretending to be off by one.
 It turns out that another audience member has been holding the exact prediction the whole time!
 This revelation hits super hard.
 Even the greatest skeptics just witnessed something miraculous and know they’re in for a ride.

 Headliner Act (Main Act)